-- 1 soil

-- 2 sand
+- 2 \\\\\ sand

-- 3 silt
+- 3 \\ silt

-- 4 soil texture
+- 4 \ soil texture

-- 5 parent material
+- 5 \\\\ parent material

-- 6 dense
+- 6 \ dense

 - A a material made of small pieces of rock and mineral

 - B a material that is deposited by water

 - C rock and minerals that eventually form soil

 - D a layer of material that plants grow in

 - E the size of particles in a soil

 - F having a lot of material in a small space

-Section 1 in the last of th column again.
+G W Listen and read the newspaper advice column again.
 What do you need to take into consideration when planting tomatoes?

-- 6 Solution for a conversation between a customer and clerk in a plant supply store.
-Choose the correct answers. - 1 What is the customer buying at the store?
+- G G Listen to a conversation between a customer and clerk in a plant supply store.
+Choose the correct answers.

+- 1 What is the customer buying at the store?

-A soil C houseplants
+- A soil C houseplants

-B pots

-D vegetables
+- B pots D vegetables

-2 Why does the clerk recommend Wonder Grow?
+- 2 Why does the clerk recommend Wonder Grow?

-A It contains no clay.
+- A It contains no clay.

-B It has dense soil structure.
+- B It has dense soil structure.

-C It supports vegetable growth.
+- C It supports vegetable growth.

-D It has good aeration and holds water.
+- D It has good aeration and holds water.

-🕜 🞧 Listen again and complete the conversation.
+7 Solution Application Complete The conversation.

 Clerk: Hi.
 Can I help you with anything?

 Customer: Yes.
 I need some 1

 Clerk: Is this for indoor or outdoor plants?

 Customer: It's for indoor plants.

 Clerk: What kinds of plants is it for?
-Houseplants?

-flowering plants? vegetables?
+Houseplants? flowering plants? vegetables?

 Customer: I have some spider plants.
-They need

-to be put in 2
+They need to be put in 2

-Clerk: 3

-you should use Wonder Grow.
-It has
+Clerk: 3, you should use Wonder Grow.
+It has 4 and 5 well, too.

-4 and

-5 well, too.

-Customer: Okav.
-6
+Customer: Okay, 6

-.
+\\\\.
 Thanks for your help.